roznet/roznet.github.io/_posts/2018-11-17-fixing-ipv6-unifi-gateway-aaisp.md

 comments: true
 ---

+My new unifi setup worked great, but somehow I was unable to get IPV6 working.
+I had an edgerouter before, so I knew the system should be compatible with my ISP.

 ## Fixing ipv6

 I had setup ipv6 on the controller by setting the default configuration for the wan and the lan as: